I look forward to seeing you in class.

 - Small water mister (small with a fine spray).
 Dollar Stores and Hair/Beauty Supply stores are great places to find these.

-- 2 water containers – cottage cheese type containers work fine, but anything similar you have around the house will work
+- 2 water containers – cottage cheese type containers (or deli containers) work great, but anything similar you have around the house will be fine

 - Paper towels (Bounty or Viva work best!)